How to provide drink-drive rehabilitation scheme (DDRS) courses and the role of the courts.

 No course has been approved for the purposes of drug-driving rehabilitation.

 Approval of DDRS courses

-DDRS courses can only be approved by the Secretary of State who, as mentioned, acts by way of the DSA in this respect.
+DDRS courses can only be approved by the Secretary of State who, as mentioned, acts by way of the DVSA in this respect.
 Organisations will be able to submit an application to deliver DDRS courses at any time.
 Applicants considered suitable to provide courses will be granted course approval.
 Written feedback will be provided to those not granted course approval.
-DSA will consider all applications for course approval based on the published DDRS Course Approval and Quality Assurance Model.
+DVSA will consider all applications for course approval based on the published DDRS Course Approval and Quality Assurance Model.

 Where the course meets the relevant criteria to be approved, the approval will be granted for a period of up to 7 years, enabling delivery of the approved course in the ‘specified area or areas’ forming part of the application.
 Successful applicants will have been required to demonstrate their capability to provide sufficient courses for the demand across the entire geographical area for which they are approved; this will be a condition of approval.